EOgundimu300/grHeckmanSelect/README.md

 max_iter: Maximum number of iterations (total across entire path).
 Default is 10000.

-gamma: Tuning parameter of the group MCP/SCAD penalty.
-Default is 3 for MCP and 4 for SCAD
+gamma: Tuning parameter of the group MCP/SCAD/SELO/SICA penalty.
+Values can be chosen for grSCAD/grMCP/grSELO/grSICA within permitted range.However implemenation is based on a range of values.

 group_multiplier: A vector of values representing multiplicative factors by which each group's penalty is to be multiplied.
 The default is the square root of group size.

-init_strat: Use MLE to initialize the group descent algorithm otherwise use zeros.

 penalty.factors: Allows for the use of weighted versions of grLasso, grSCAD, or grMCP.

+unpenalized_fixed: Whether variables that are unpenalized are fixed at the MLE or they are updated within the group gradient descent.
+Default is set to FALSE.

 Value: class grHeckSelect containing optimal penalized coefficients, lambda values, bic values etc.